awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

    feature values in the data.
 -  ``transformation`` (JSON object, optional): The type of transformation that will be applied to the feature.
-For details on the individual transformations supported see :ref:`supported-transformations`.
+For details on the individual transformations supported see :ref:`gsp-supported-transformations-ref`.
    If this key is missing, the feature is treated as a **no-op** feature without ``kwargs``.